bmeck/I-D/javascript-mjs/draft.md

 # Acknowledgements

-The authors would like to thank Suresh Krishnan, Alexey Melnikov, Mark Nottingham, James Snell, Adam Roach, and Allen Wirfs-Brock for their guidance throughout this process.
+This work builds upon its antecedent document, authored by Bjoern Hoehrmann.
+The authors would like to thank Adam Roach, Anna van Kesteren, Allen Wirfs-Brock, Alexey Melnikov, James Snell, Mark Nottingham, and Suresh Krishnan for their guidance throughout this process.

+# Changes from RFC 4329

+* Added a section discussing ECMAscript modules and the impact on processing.
+* Updated the Security Considerations to discuss concerns associated with ECMAscript modules and SharedArrayBuffers.
+* Updated the character encoding scheme detection to remove normative guidance on its use, to better reflect operational reality.
+* Changed the intended usage of the media type text/javascript from obsolete to common.
+* Changed the intended usage for all other script media types to obsolete.
+* Updated various references where the original has been osboleted
+* Updated references to ECMA-262 to match the version at time of publication.